 Music Education Alumnus Mentors Future Teachers

-Whether it’s teaching her elementary students or mentoring one of her LVC student teachers, music teacher Holly Serio ’08, M’15, knows the importance of relationships and how music can strengthen human connections.
+Whether it’s teaching her elementary students at ELCO Intermediate School or mentoring one of her LVC student teachers, music teacher Holly Serio ’08, M’15, knows the importance of relationships and how music can strengthen human connections.

 “I feel that it is extremely important to have students actively participating in their music education, and not just learn ABOUT music,” she said.
 “I enjoy using music that is popular because the chances increase that students will think about and put to use what we’ve covered in class if they are exposed to the music outside of my classroom.
 I also teach the students about the therapeutic qualities of music and how music can be a healthy form of expression.”